otvam/pypeec/docs/format.md

 # definition of the voxel structure
 "data_voxelize":
+    # definition of the voxel structure
-    # array with the voxel dimensions (x, y, and z directions)
+    #   - d: array with the voxel dimensions (x, y, and z directions)
+    #   - c: array with the coordinates of the voxel structure center (x, y, and z directions)
+    #   - size: array with the size of the images (number of voxels in the x and y direction)
+    "param":
         "d": [10.0e-3, 10.0e-3, 10.0e-3]

-    # array with the coordinates of the voxel structure center (x, y, and z directions)
         "c": [0.0, 0.0, 0.0]

-    # size of the image in (number of voxels in the x and y direction)
         "size": [49, 49]

     # definition of the mapping between the image color and the different domains
     #   - dict with the domain name and the specified colors